cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

-# Cloud Pak for Data - DB2OLTP Automation for AWS, Azure, and IBM Cloud
+# Cloud Pak for Data Foundation with DB2OLTP Automation for AWS, Azure, and IBM Cloud

 ### Change Log